mateogal/syscripts/readme.md

 # Syscripts

-> [!NOTE]
-> Syscripts aims to share some scripts that i made to solve particular situations on my day-to-day.
+### Syscripts aims to share some scripts that i made to solve particular situations on my day-to-day.
-> I hope some of these are useful to you.
+### I hope some of they are useful to you.